-A month ago, I wrote an open letter to Arizona Senator John McCain, asking him to prevent the Republicans from steamrolling an unpopular health care bill through the Senate.
-Friday morning in Washington he did just that, casting the deciding vote that prevented the so-called "Skinny Repeal" of the Affordable Care Act from passing.
+This summer, I wrote an open letter to Arizona Senator John McCain, asking him to prevent the Republicans from steamrolling an unpopular health care bill through the Senate.
+Now, he may have done it twice.
+First cast the deciding vote that prevented the so-called "Skinny Repeal" of the Affordable Care Act from passing.
 Then Friday morning, he said he would vote against the Graham-Cassidy health care bill that some feared was even worse than "Skinny."

 Thank you, Senator.

 We're both men of a certain age.
 We've both been doing our jobs a long, LONG time.

 I started in journalism the year a man first walked on the moon.
 I'm guessing you even predate the moon.

 We both know what it is to be the brash, young maverick.
 Maybe sometimes a bit too full of ourselves, so, despite our stellar records of achievement, we end up getting demoted or fired ... or hanging around with the likes of Charles Keating.

 Like me, these days, you also are probably wondering, "Where did the time go?"
 Suddenly, we're almost always the oldest guy in the room, reminiscing about the good old days when there was no YouTube to record our every little f&*kin' temper tantrum for posterity.

 At our age, we always have to pee in the middle of the night.
 And, if we're going to be up anyway, why not watch the Diamondbacks play until 1:30 in the morning?
 Never mind that in a few hours we have to be at something of great national significance, say, like the Senate testimony of fired FBI Director James Comey.
 Naturally, we end up doing something dumb, like calling the former FBI director "President Comey."

 I've been there, brother.
 We can't stay up to all hours like we used to, can we?